rmsk2/6502profiler/README.md

 The first number is the line number in the source file.
 The second number is the address to which the machine language instruction has been written in the output.

-## The `verify` command
+## The `verify` and `verifyall`commands

-This command is intended to facilitate the testing of assembler subroutines.
+These commands are intended to facilitate the testing of assembler subroutines.
 The syntax for using the `verify` command is

 ```
 ./6502profiler verify -h